Transforming a Legacy Health Analytics Platform - 2 rebrands, one foundation

 1. Design audit

-My goal was to rebrand the full platform, and nothing else was asked specifically.
+The initial goal was to rebrand the full platform, and nothing else was asked specifically.
 The business wanted to quickly rebrand it to retain customers from this acquired company.
 The long-term plan was unknown.
 By talking to the PM, I learned more about the user and the product value to help inform me about the context.

 Problem